Bullying is a word used to describe deliberate behaviour that causes upset and hurt to another person.

 Bullying can happen to anyone of any age, gender, ethnicity or background.
 Although bullying can be common in schools, colleges and online, this does not mean that it is ok.

-Some forms of bullying are illegal e.g., violence or assault, theft, repeated harassment or intimidation, (e.g. threats and abusive phone calls, emails or text messages and hate crimes) and should be reported to the Police.
+- Following on from this, some forms of bullying are illegal e.g., violence or assault, theft, repeated harassment or intimidation, (e.g., threats and abusive phone calls, emails or text messages and hate crimes) and should be reported to the Police.